infinum/eightshift-boilerplate/README.md

 2. **Linting PHP** - We are using [Infinum coding standards for WordPress](https://github.com/infinum/coding-standards-wp) to check php files.
 To install it, you need to install [Composer](https://getcomposer.org/) from initial setup step.

-3. **Linting PHP** - If you have composer installed add this aliases to you bash config and reload terminal:
+3. **Linting PHP** - If you have composer installed you can add these aliases to your bash/zsh config for easier usage:

     ```bash
     alias phpcs='vendor/bin/phpcs';